By Stephen Hewitt | Published 28 January 2021 | Last updated 4 March 2021

 This site is not commercial, does not attempt to make money and does not carry any kind of advertisement, and does not use “pixels”, “web beacons” or anything else to track its visitors off-site.

 From time to time it attempts to count the number of visitors to each page, or to selected pages, to assess interest in different topics and success in providing information.
-For the purposes of distinguishing human visitors from robots and crawlers (which are the majority of traffic), the site may log the declared user agent string (UA), referrer and time of each page access, without logging the IP address.
+For the purposes of distinguishing human visitors from robots and crawlers (which are the majority of traffic), the site may log the declared user agent string (UA), referrer, and other http headers from the browser and the time of each page access, without logging the IP address.
 Note that the web hosting provider may independently log IP addresses as described below in Server logs.

 “The cookie you noticed on the site named server_id is used by our load balancing server which is used to improve load times and provide redundancy in times of network/server congestion.”

 In 2021, the cookie typically contains the following - shown here in an http header:

 As apparent, it does not seem to contain enough information to identify an individual user.